 Public stats allows you to show your website stats to the whole world, unlike User Access Management which gives you a specific username and password to allow one individual to see your stats.

-A blocking cookie is a cookie that's stored in your own browser to prevent your own visits to your websites from being logged by StatCounter - this ensures that your sites' stats are not skewed by your own visits.
-This can be set and unset at will.
+A blocking cookie is a cookie that's stored in your own browser to prevent your own visits to your websites from being logged by StatCounter.
+This ensures that your stats are not skewed by your own visits.
+This can be switched on and off as required.

-Upgraded members have the option to disable the banner ads on the StatCounter, and also to replace them with their own custom banner.
+Members on our paid plans have the option to disable the banner ads on StatCounter, and also to replace them with their own custom banner.
 So, for example, if a number of people who work for your site have access to your StatCounter account, you might want to put your own logo in place of the banners.
-Terug na Bo